Seriousattempts/rp3plus-native-attempts/README.md

 - WireGuard

+# Files I've uploaded
-I've added mockups of a compute setup, opencl integration and init of ideas I had as well.
+- Mockups of a compute setup, opencl integration and init of ideas I had as well.
+- Latest attempt at Zackptg5's dual boot setup.